Braesemann/FounderPersonalities/README.md

       - Personality percentile scores
       - Whether or not the startup was successful (“success”)

 - Code
-  - “R Code [Upload]” code reproduces figures 2A and 2B from the main text and extended figures 1A, 1B, 1C, 12, and 16 in the supplement
+  - "Python Code” reproduces figures 1A, 1B, 1C, and 1D from the main text and extended data figure 4, 5, 6, 7, 8A, 8C, and 20 in the supplement.
-  - “Python Code [Upload]” reproduces figures 1A, 1B, 1C, and 1D from the main text and extended data figure 4, 5, 6, 7, 8A, 8C, and 20 in the supplement.
+  - “R Figures” code reproduces figures 2A and 2B from the main text and extended figures 1A, 1B, 1C, 12, and 16 in the supplement